Retinol vs vitamin C: benefits, differences, and how to use each in your skincare routine

 What is retinol?

-Retinol is a hot topic in the skincare industry—and even within that topic people debate retinoid vs retinol.
-Essentially all retinoids are vitamin A derivatives, they just come in a few different forms, from pure retinol to prescription-grade retinoids and gentler derivatives.
+Retinol is a hot topic in skincare - and even within that topic people debate retinoid vs retinol.
+Essentially, all retinoids are vitamin A; it just comes in a few different forms, from pure retinol to prescription-grade retinoids and gentler derivatives.
 “Conventional cosmetics usually contain retinol esters called retinyl palmitate and tretinoin,” explains Vanessa Thomas, cosmetic chemist and founder of Freelance Formulations.
 “Your body converts these into an active form, retinoic acid, that can then be used by your skin cells.”

 What is vitamin C?